Hypurrnating/Comet-bot/docs/src/get_started/main.md

 Go to the next page for the next step

 > [!NOTE]
-> While inviting the bot, it is recommended to keep all the permissions `enabled`.
+> It is recommended to keep all the permissions enabled when inviting the bot.
 This is to ensure future compatibility.\
-> However, there are a few permissions which are essential to the bots operations, and reflect the bots true usage.
+> However, only a few permissions are essential to the bots operations, and reflect the bots true usage.
 > These are:
 > - `Manage Webhooks`
 > - `Manage Events`